portsoc/hangman-in-branches/README.md

 Lastly, we will test `randomElement` by calling it twice and printing the randomly selected element that it returns.

+[Visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/0...1?diff=split) to see all the differences between branches 0 (previous branch) and 1 (this branch).

 ## Usage

 Navigate to the `hangman` folder in a shell or open a new terminal in your editor and run the following command: